fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 ---
-title: "How to use Pi-hole from anywhere with Tailscale"
+title: 'How to use Pi-hole from anywhere with Tailscale'
 description: "Tailscale is my new homelab toy.
 I've been using it to access my media on the go, to connect to a VPS for sharing my Plex library with family, and now for on-the-go adblocking on my phone, tablet and laptop -- here's how. "
 pubDate: 2024-09-25
 updatedDate: 2025-02-03
-tags: ["tailscale", "pi-hole"]
+tags: ['tailscale', 'pi-hole']
 related1: set-up-pihole-on-linux
 related2: comprehensive-guide-tailscale-securely-access-home-network
 ---